Hong Kong Country Summary

 Sanctions

-Hong Kong, as a UN member, must adhere to sanctions measures established by the United Nations to maintain international peace and security.
-The UN Security Council has implemented 31 sanctions regimes since 1966, which include economic sanctions and targeted measures like arms embargoes and travel bans.
-Currently, there are 15 ongoing sanctions regimes focusing on political conflicts, nuclear non-proliferation, and counter-terrorism, all managed by a sanctions committee.
+As a member of the United Nations, Hong Kong must adhere to the sanctions measures established by the UN Security Council to maintain international peace and security.
+Since 1966, the Security Council has implemented 31 sanctions regimes, which include various measures such as economic sanctions, arms embargoes, and travel bans.
+Currently, there are 15 ongoing sanctions regimes that focus on political settlements, nuclear non-proliferation, and counter-terrorism, all administered by a sanctions committee.

-While there are no international sanctions against Hong Kong, the US has suspended preferential treatment due to national security concerns.
-The UK has enforced an embargo on military items to mainland China since 1989 and extended this embargo to Hong Kong in July 2020, particularly in response to the National Security Law.
+While there are no international sanctions currently against Hong Kong, the United States issued an Executive Order in July 2020 that altered its preferential treatment towards Hong Kong.
+The UK has maintained an arms embargo against mainland China since 1989 and extended this embargo to Hong Kong in July 2020, following the implementation of the National Security Law.
+This embargo includes restrictions on lethal weapons and equipment that could be used for internal repression.

 Bribery & Corruption